alex-greff/themer/README.md

 ### Custom Types

-Added custom types is supported via the `registeredTypes` parameter in `Themer.generate`.
+Adding custom types is supported via the `registeredTypes` parameter in `Themer.generate`.

-Adding custom types can be done manually by adding object key-values with the following form:
+Adding custom types can be done manually by adding key-values to the object with the following form:
 ```js
 [name]: {
     name: String, // The $type